General Education (GE) Council

 - Recommend to CCHE statewide transfer articulation agreements; and

-- Participate in and collaborate with DHE on Faculty-to-Faculty Conferences.
+- Participate in and collaborate with CDHE on Faculty-to-Faculty Conferences.

 Statewide Transfer Articulation Agreements and Institutional Transfer Guides